weiyifan1023/weiyifan1023.github.io/_pages/about.md

 </div>

 # 🔥 News
+- *2024.09*: &nbsp;🎉🎉 Our paper "Neeko: Leveraging Dynamic LoRA for Efficient Multi-Character Role-Playing Agent" has been accepted to EMNLP 2024!
 - *2024.07*: &nbsp;🎉🎉 Our paper "DAMe: Personalized Federated Social Event Detection with Dual Aggregation Mechanism" has been accepted to CIKM 2024!
 - *2024.07*: &nbsp;🎉🎉 Our paper "Does Knowledge Localization Hold True?
 Surprising Differences Between Entity and Relation Perspectives in Language Models" has been accepted to CIKM 2024 (short paper)!
 - *2024.05*: &nbsp;📢 Our paper "EX-FEVER: A Dataset for Multi-hop Explainable Fact Verification" has been accepted to ACL 2024 Findings!